-The sensitivity of the consolidated income before tax for the period with regard to the Group's financial assets and the U.S. dollar - Philippine peso exchange rate assumes +/-7.43% and +/-8.65% changes in exchange rate for the years ended December 31, 2018 and 2017, respectively.
-The HK dollar - Philippine peso exchange rate assumes +/-7.57% and +/-8.99% changes for the year ended December 31, 2018 and 2017.
+The sensitivity of the consolidated income before tax for the period with regard to the Group's financial assets and the U.S. dollar - Philippine peso exchange rate assumes +/- 7.43% and +/- 8.65% changes in exchange rate for the years ended December 31, 2018 and 2017, respectively.
+The HK dollar - Philippine peso exchange rate assumes +/- 7.57% and +/- 8.99% changes for the year ended December 31, 2018 and 2017.
 These percentages have been determined based on the average market volatility in exchange rates in the previous year and 12 months, respectively, estimated at 95% level of confidence.
 The sensitivity analysis is based on the Group's foreign currency financial instruments held at each reporting periods.

 If the Philippine peso had strengthened against the U.S. dollar, with all other variables held constant, consolidated profit before tax would have increased by P1.2 billion for the year ended December 31, 2018 and increased by P1.9 billion for the year ended December 31, 2017.
-If in 2018 and 2017, the Philippine peso had strengthened against the HK dollar, with all other variables held constant, consolidated profit before tax would have decreased by P0.2 billion for the year ended December 31, 2018 and P0.1 billion for the year ended December 31, 2018 and P0.1 billion for the year ended December 31, 2018 and P0.1 billion for the year ended December 31, 2018 and P0.1 billion for the year ended December 31, 2017.
+If in 2018 and 2017, the Philippine peso had strengthened against the HK dollar, with all other variables held constant, consolidated profit before tax would have decreased by P0.2 billion for the year ended December 31, 2018 and P0.1 billion for the year ended December 31, 2017.